Trehho/charybdis-wireless-mini-zmk-firmware/README.md

 ### Flashing the Firmware

 Download your choice of firmware from the Releases page.
-Choose a combination of format (Bluetooth/Dongle) and layout (QWERTY, etc.), then follow the steps below to flash it to your keyboard
+Choose a combination of format (Bluetooth/Dongle) and layout (QWERTY, etc.), then follow the steps below to flash it to your keyboard.

 1. Unzip the firmware zip
 2. Plug the right half into the computer through USB